Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 Ideal Use Cases: Where Each Platform Shines

-Codehooks: The Agent-Native Backend Platform
+Codehooks: The Complete Backend for Webhooks

-Perfect for Agent-Built Projects
+Perfect for Webhook & Integration Projects

 - Multi-step Workflows: Chain API calls, queue tasks, orchestrate services — all from a single